Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 • Active participation in strategic growth initiatives

-• Proactive strategic advice
+• Proactive strategic guidance

+Calculate the effective hourly rate, compare scope against your actual needs, estimate ROI, and check for hidden costs.
 Specific evaluation criteria separate good deals from overpriced proposals or suspiciously cheap options.

 Calculate the effective hourly rate

 Divide the monthly fee by the estimated number of CFO hours included.
 Quality outsourced CFO pricing typically ranges from $200 to $400 per hour of senior time.
 If a $2,500 monthly quote includes only 5 hours of CFO attention, you are paying $500 per hour.
-If a $5,000 quote consists of 20 hours, you are paying $250 per hour.
-The higher monthly number may represent a better value.
+If a $5,000 quote includes 20 hours, you are paying $250 per hour.
+The higher monthly number may represent better value.

-Compare the scope with the actual needs
+Compare scope against your actual needs

 Estimate potential ROI